 Despite the severe reduction of caffeine content, the nutritional value remains the same.
 Coffee, as we may know, is one of the best sources of antioxidants – decaf is no different.
 Decaf coffee is also a decent source of magnesium, potassium, and vitamin B3, with decaf satisfying at least 2% of our recommended daily intake (RDI).

 But how is decaf coffee made?
 There are three processes that coffee companies can use to make decaffeinated coffee.
-Let’s go over how decaf is made:
+If we can forego looking at instant coffee versions, let’s go over how decaf is made:

 How is Decaf Coffee Made?